jboss-container-images/amqstreams-1-openshift-image/examples/proxy/envelope-encryption/PREPARE_KMS.md

 ## Preparing HashiCorp Vault

 You may either use an existing instance of HashiCorp Vault you have available in your organisation, or deploy a development instance.
-HashoCorp Vault to your OpenShift Cluster which is good enough to try out the Filter.
+Deploying HashiCorp Vault to your OpenShift cluster provides an adequate environment to try out the filter.

 ## Using an Existing Vault Instance